ksurajsingh/ksurajsingh.github.io/readme.md

 ## blog                             [merge v0.1.2]
 !BEFORE MERG
+- [ ] Think of adding favicon to blogs
 - [ ] when coming back from blog to index page- remove load both in diary and trash
 - [ ] reduce load speed of blog in trash
 - [ ] check TODOs from blogs